theHazzard/spotify-remote/README.md

 # Spotify Remote Atom package!

+#### Fork changes
+Added the current playing song to the status bar and     removed some dead code.

 ## the current version only supports Linux, Windows and IOS compatibility is in the oven~~

 Hi! this is a beta version of the Spotify Remote controller for Atom.io